otjura/RenamerFX/README.md

 * Maven

 This is a Maven project not tied to any IDE.
 Executing `mvn clean javafx:run` in project root should suffice.
 JavaFX comes in Maven config.

+`mvn build` creates a self-contained executable uberjar in ./target.

+# Use
+Clicking uberjar or running it without arguments from command-line opens the tool in graphical mode.
+Giving it arguments runs it in command-line mode.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR